jackiehjm/stx-docs/doc/source/security/kubernetes/about-keystone-accounts.rst

 =================

 |prod| uses tenant accounts and user accounts to identify and manage access to
-StarlingX resources, and images in the Local Docker Registry.
+|prod| resources, and images in the Local Docker Registry.

 You can create and manage Keystone projects and users from the web management interface, the CLI, or the |prod|'s Keystone REST API.